fast/exn/README.md

 `exn` provides the missing context APIs for `std::error::Error`.

-It organizes errors as a tree structure, allowing you to easily access the root cause and all related errors with their context, by traversing the tree with a visitor.
+It organizes errors as a tree structure, allowing you to easily access the root cause and all related errors with their context.

 ## Documentation